Networking Information

 Easterseals

-Has been an indispensable resource for people and families, including Veterans, challenged by disability for nearly 100 years.
-Through a network of 73 locations across the country, Easterseals provides a wide range of services including autism services, daycare, therapy, accessibility services, respite, camps and recreation, and more.
+Easterseals has been helping families for more than a century.
+Through 100s of locations across the U.S., Easterseals provides a wide range of services including autism services, daycare, therapy, accessibility services, respite, camps and recreation, and much more.

 Epilepsy Foundation of Greater Chicago